 Henrietta Lacks Educational Park

 Formerly known as Ambrose Kennedy, this park was a neglected 1.75 acres in the Johnston Square Community.
 Today, Henrietta Lacks Educational Park is a model for 21st century parks in Baltimore.
 Its reinvestment was sparked by Rebuild Johnston Square, which rallied partners to make drastic changes to revive the heart of the community.
 In 2017, Parks & People collaborated with BCRP, Rebuild Johnston Square, BUILD and The 6th Branch to re-envision the park.
 These efforts resulted in the creation of new walking paths, stormwater management, landscaping, bathrooms to serve the existing pool, a splash pad, new basketball courts and lighting for the park.
-It now serves more than 11,000 people living within walking distance, including students of the adjacent Johnston Square Elementary School and residents of Latrobe Homes, a 701-unit public housing project.
+It now serves more than 11,000 people living within walking distance, including students of the adjacent Johnston Square Elementary School and residents of Latrobe Homes, a 701-unit public housing building.

 Equity cannot be achieved without the restoration of funding for the parks department to historic levels.
 Since the 1960s, park funding has decreased by 60 percent; yet, the city has more parkland and constituent services needs.
 As in many cities, parks suffer from deferred or lack of maintenance and aging infrastructure.